-Necklift surgery is often done in conjunction with facelift surgery, but it can be performed as an isolated procedure.
-Usually a hidden incision is made beneath the chin, through which the muscles are tightened and the fatty deposits are removed.
+In many cases, neck lift surgery can be done on an outpatient basis.
+Usually, a hidden incision is made beneath the chin, through which the muscles are tightened and fatty deposits are removed.
 In some cases, an additional hidden incision is required around the bottom of the ear to remove excess skin.

 When the neck lift is performed on its own, it may be done so as an office-based procedure using local anesthesia.
 When performed in conjunction with a lower facelift, it is usually done in an outpatient surgery center under deep sedation or general anesthesia.
 Depending on the approach being used and how much work is being done, the surgery can take anywhere from one and a half to three hours to perform.

-Recovery from Necklift Surgery
+Recovery from Neck Lift Surgery